-

 The Path to the Next Level

-Hudson’s coaching philosophy centers on "The Next Step"—ensuring every player has the tools to transition to four-year universities; be that as an athlete or simply a stronger human.
-Her proven track record of recruitment and player advancement includes:
+Hudson’s coaching philosophy centers on "The Next Step"—ensuring every player has the tools to transition to a four-year university, whether as an elite collegiate athlete or a well-prepared professional.
+Under her leadership, the program has established a proven pipeline to all levels of four-year college basketball:

 Experience & Education